 I am on a vegan diet so I get a lot of fibre from all the foods I eat, perhaps try looking at some vegan recipes, i always have more than enough in my diet :)

 Get some ground flaxseed.
 Add it to hot cereal, dry cereal, yougurt, in recipes.
-A serving is 1 or 1 1/2 tbsps, I have read both amounts.
-Since I have been using it, I have had no problems with my elimination problems.

 I use Benefiber in our orange juice; adding it to the water before I add the frozen concentrate.
 It stirs in and dissolves completely, has no color and no taste.
 I use 3 Tablespoons in a large can of juice.